-This board review course will provide you with a learning experience designed to prepare you for the Hospice and Palliative Medicine certification examination.
+This board review course will provide attendees with a learning experience designed to prepare for the Hospice and Palliative Medicine certification examination.
 Learners will be provided high-yield information targeted towards board relevant material.
 The course will include didactic presentations infused with exam-type questions via audience response system and tips on test taking strategies.

-Attend the Review Course
+About the Intensive Board Review Course

-Many individuals will benefit from this fast-paced, intensive review of best clinical practices, including:
+Many individuals will benefit from this fast-paced intensive review of best clinical practices, including:

 - Physicians preparing for the Hospice and Palliative Medicine subspecialty certification board exam (ABMS/AOA) for the first time

 - Advanced practice clinicians seeking the most current clinical education in the field